tjtoml/ansible-role-mattermost/README.md

 - [x] Debian 8.9 Jessie (DigitalOcean)
 - [x] Debian 9.2 Stretch (DigitalOcean)

+I have no reason to believe that installs at other cloud hosting providers will not work.
+I use DigitalOcean as a test platform.

 ## Requirements
 * FQDN configured: `mattermost.example.com`, `www.example.com`, etc.
 * If you want to use letsencrypt, you will need reverse DNS configured.
 Check it for your server [here](https://www.whatismyip.com/reverse-dns-lookup/).